02premjeet/Blog_App/README.md

-# MedTech Matters Blogging Aplication
+# MedTech Matters Blogging Application
 ## About
 - This is a Blogging WebSite.Where any user can create , Update , Delete and Get the post as well as they can comment on the any posts.
 ## Team